MRZ code extraction from visa and passport documents using convolutional neural networks: Introduction

 We propose a novel neural network model designed specifically for handling MRZ text, with characteristics designed to overcome the challenges unique to MRZ extraction.
-Specifically, our architecture backbone is inspired by EAST \cite{zhou2017}, a scene text detector, with atrous spatial pyramid pooling layers to handle images with varying sizes and added a recognition branch to detect and extract the 88 characters long MRZ text.
-For better handling passport images with various sizes, we proposed a novel sequential two-model system, in which the first "course'' model extracts the MRZ bounding box and the second "fine'' model refines bounding box prediction and extracts the text from the MRZ.
+Specifically, we design an end-to-end trainable MRZ detector and extractor using MobileNetV2 as the backbone and added atrous spatial pyramid pooling layers to enhance receptive fields.
+For better handling of passport images of various sizes, we propose a novel system in which the first ''coarse'' model extracts the MRZ bounding box and the second ''fine'' model refines bounding box prediction and extracts the MRZ text.
 This system design offers the additional benefit of decreasing the memory and time required for detection.
-Combined, this design results in 100\% MRZ detection rate and 98.36\% character recognition macro-f1 score on digital images of passports and visas.
+Our proposed system results in 100\% MRZ detection rate and 99.25\% character recognition macro-f1 score on digital images of passports and visas.